Cancelled Life Science Law

 - case solving exercises;

-• Folder of selected articles, cases, commentaries and reports.
-Some of these will be made available through ABSALON, other will be distributed in class before each lecture and in the course of the WEBINARS.
+- Folder of selected articles, cases, commentaries and reports.
+Some of these will be made available through ABSALON, or will be available through the University Library.

 Ca. 750 pp. in total

-Additional cases and supplementary materials - selected and made available by the teachers - These are optional readings for students that want to dwell deeper into the issues.
+Additional cases and supplementary materials - selected and made available by the teachers - These are optional readings for students that want to dive deeper into the issues.

 - 15 ECTS